BODIPY: Synthesis

 BODIPY and its derivatives can be obtained by reacting the corresponding 2,2'-dipyrromethene derivatives with boron trifluoride-diethyl ether complex (BF_{3}·(C_{2}H_{5})_{2}O) in the presence of triethylamine or 1,8-diazabicyclo[5.4.0]undec-7-ene (DBU).
 The difficulty of the synthesis was due to instability of the usual dipyrromethene precursor, rather than of BODIPY itself.

 The dipyrromethene precursors are accessed from a suitable pyrrole derivatives by several methods.
 Normally, one alpha-position in employed pyrroles is substituted and the other is free.
-Condensation of such pyrrole, often available from Knorr pyrrole synthesis, with an aromatic aldehyde in the presence of TFA gives dipyrromethane, which is oxidized to dipyrromethene using a quinone oxidant such as DDQ or p-chloranil.
+Condensation of such pyrrole, often available from Knorr pyrrole synthesis, with an aromatic aldehyde in the presence of trifluoroacetic acid gives dipyrromethane, which is oxidized to dipyrromethene using a quinone oxidant such as DDQ or p-chloranil.

 Alternatively, dipyrromethenes are prepared by treating a pyrrole with an activated carboxylic acid derivative, usually an acyl chloride.
 Unsymmetrical dipyrromethenes can be obtained by condensing pyrroles with 2-acylpyrroles.
 Intermediate dipyrromethanes may be isolated and purified, but isolation of dipyrromethenes is usually compromised by their instability.